Topological Vibration Analysis of Elastic Lattices via Bloch Sphere Mapping: Concluding Remarks

-These results highlight the distinctive contribution of this manuscript relative to prior work.
-First, rather than inferring Berry/Zak phases from inner products of eigenvectors, we construct the state vector itself, band by band, and follow its evolution on the Bloch sphere; this makes quantization from inversion symmetry (0 or $\pi$) transparent in diatomic lattices, and it provides a direct geometric rationale for the appearance of arbitrary (de-quantized) phases once that symmetry is broken in triatomic lattices.
-Second, the same construction remains valid under temporal modulation and naturally yields open-path phases, extending the analysis beyond periodic, adiabatic settings without introducing gauge ambiguities.
-Third, by articulating the quantum-analogue gate interpretation, the framework not only visualizes but also prescribes $\mathrm{SU}(2)$-equivalent rotations in a classical medium, thereby clarifying how plateaus, jumps, and windings in relative phase map to actionable operations on the sphere---and, in the time-modulated setting, how such operations extend along non-cyclic loops.
-Together, these contributions move beyond earlier amplitude–phase spectroscopy to a Hilbert-space viewpoint that is compact and applicable to static and time-varying media.
+Taken together, these results distinguish the present manuscript from prior amplitude–phase or eigenvector-based treatments.
+Rather than inferring Berry/Zak phases from overlap integrals, we construct the physical state itself—band by band—and follow its evolution on the Bloch sphere, making symmetry-enforced quantization transparent in diatomic lattices and clarifying de-quantization mechanisms in triatomic ones.
+The same construction remains valid under temporal modulation, producing well-defined open-path geometric phases without gauge ambiguity.
+Furthermore, by articulating a gate-level interpretation, the framework not only visualizes but prescribes $\mathrm{SU}(2)$-equivalent rotations in a classical medium, linking plateaus, jumps, and windings in the modal phase directly to controllable state transformations.
+Collectively, these contributions advance earlier approaches by providing a unified, Hilbert-space-based viewpoint applicable to both static and time-modulated lattices and directly connected to experimental observables.

 \paragraph{Acknowledgements}

 M.A.H. acknowledges partial support from NSF Grant No. 2204382.
 This work was also supported by the Science and Technology Center New Frontiers of Sound (NewFoS) through NSF Grant No. 2242925.